UPDATED MAY 2017

 Amenities: Picnic facilities, modern restrooms, gift shop.
 No food is sold on-site, but Newport has a good selection of restaurants and grocery stores.

 - Yaquina Head Outstanding Natural Area: www.blm.gov/or/resources/recreation/yaquina

 Looking for a flight?
 Portland International Airport is the nearest major airport to Yaquina Head Lighthouse.
 Find the lowest prices on flights with AirfareWatchdog or Skyscanner, then book directly through the airline.
 Find out why HERE.

 Need a place to stay?
 There are lots of hotels and vacation rentals in and around Newport, Oregon.
 Read our tips for finding a great vacation rental HERE.
 Check prices and availability of hotels on TripAdvisor now.

 Need a rental car?
 Driving your own car is the best way to visit the Oregon Coast.
-Compare rates for dozens of top agencies at CarRentals.com.
+Find the best rates from dozens of agencies at RentalCars.com.

 Packing list: Sturdy shoes and a jacket are a must for every member of the family.
 Sierra Trading Post is one of my favorite places to find quality outdoor gear for discount prices.